 As large international oil companies were pushed out of participating in many regions of the world by national oil companies intent upon retaining for themselves the economic benefits of national exploitation, the deepwater GoM grew in significance.
 The deepwater GoM is among the most abundant hydrocarbon regions in the world.
 Political stability in the United States and accessibility of deepwater lease blocks allows major oil companies to plan, execute and finance the significant long-term commitments that deepwater success requires.
 While the scale and complexity associated with deepwater projects is considerable, the significant size of the resource discoveries allows companies to replenish reserves on a large scale from relatively few projects.
-Unlike most on-shore exploration and production projects, deepwater projects require long-lead times to plan and execute, but also enjoy long production lives once online.
+Unlike most on shore exploration and production projects, deepwater projects require long-lead times to plan and execute, but also enjoy long production lives once online.
 For instance, the first exploratory wells at the Jack/St. Malo fields were drilled in 2003 and 2004 and first oil was not produced until 2014.
 Now online, Chevron projects that the Jack/St. Malo fields are expected to produce an estimated 500 million oil equivalent barrels over 30 years.
-Consequently, short term fluctuations in oil and gas prices typically do not have the same impact on sanctioned deepwater projects as such fluctuations may have on other on-shore and continental shelf projects.
-As a result of the severity and length of current on-going commodity price declines, some previously sanctioned deepwater projects have, nevertheless, been deferred and the pace of newly sanctioned projects in the deepwater GoM has slowed considerably since 2015.
+Consequently, short term fluctuations in oil and gas prices typically do not have the same impact on sanctioned deepwater projects as such fluctuations may have on other on shore and continental shelf projects.
+As a result of the severity and length of current on-going commodity price declines, some previously sanctioned deepwater projects in the deepwater GoM has slowed considerably since 2015.

 Emerging opportunities for the deepwater offshore energy industry are presented by recent changes in Mexico and Brazil, two of our core markets, which have both recently expanded access to their deepwater regions to foreign operators.
 In December 2013, the Mexican congress ended PEMEX's 75 year-old monopoly on drilling activities in Mexico and voted in favor of allowing the government to grant contracts and licenses for exploration and production of oil and gas to foreign firms, which previously had been prohibited under Mexico's constitution.
-During 2015, Mexico hosted the first two auctions for offshore oil and natural gas blocks allowed by the energy reforms.
-Drilling activities pursuant to these auctions will commence in 2017.
 In December 2016, Mexico conducted its first ever deepwater auctions, which drew bids from several major integrated oil companies on 10 deepwater opportunities.
-Eight blocks were awarded to companies including Exxon, CNOOC, Murphy Oil Company, Total, BHP and Chevron.
-Mexican officials have indicated their intention to proceed with additional deepwater auctions in 2017 and 2018.
+In January 2018, Mexico completed a second round of deepwater auctions, awarding 19 of 29 deepwater blocks.
+Mexican officials have indicated their intention to proceed with additional deepwater auctions in the second half of 2018.

 Brazil, through its state-owned national oil company, Petrobras, has been a pioneer in deepwater drilling and remains a dominant player in the global deepwater energy industry.
-Petrobras claims approximately 13.3 billion barrels of proven deepwater and ultra-deepwater resources, the vast majority of which are located in pre-salt formations, which were the driving force behind an ambitious national plan to dramatically increase production by 2021 to 3.4 million barrels per day.
+Petrobras claims approximately 9.5 billion barrels of proven deepwater and ultra-deepwater resources, the vast majority of which are located in pre-salt formations, which were the driving force behind an ambitious national plan to dramatically increase production by 2022 to 3.6 million barrels per day.
 These plans were sidelined by declines in the price of oil combined with a wide reaching corruption probe involving Petobras.
-In light of these difficulties being experienced by Petrobras, in 2016, the Brazilian Congress determined to reopen the vast Brazilian pre-salt regions to foreign operators.
+In light of these difficulties being experienced by Petrobras, in 2016, the Brazilian Congress determined to re-open the vast Brazilian pre-salt regions to foreign operators.
+Brazil is scheduled to host deepwater auctions for pre-salt oil blocks in June 2018.